Steve Hiett

-Life and work
+Early life and education

+Hiett was born on 26 December 1940 in Oxford.
+Later, his parents moved him and his sister from the East End of London to Lancing, West Sussex where they grew up.
 From 1957 Hiett studied painting at Worthing Art School.
 In 1959 he changed to Brighton Art School to study graphic design, he also began studying photography.

+Life and work

 After studying he joined a psych/pop band, Pyramid.
 This experience led to him photographing Jimi Hendrix backstage in the 1970s.
 In addition Hiett began a series of photos of empty suburban streets that resulted in his first book, Pleasure Places (Flash Books, 1975).

 In 1968 he began his career as a fashion photographer for Nova magazine.
-In 1972 he moved to Paris and his work began to be published regularly in Marie Claire, Vogue, Elle and other magazines.
+In 1972 he moved to Paris and his work began to be published regularly in Marie Claire, Vogue, and Elle.
 During the 1980s he worked as a photographer and developed his signature style of over-saturated images, off-centre framing and dazzling flash.
 In the same period he made a guitar solo album in Japan for Sony/CBS: Down on the Road by the Beach accompanied by a photo book.
-He said "I just loved writing music and playing guitar.
-When all that came to a close for various reasons I still took my guitar with me where ever I went.
-In the 80's I made a guitar album in Japan and also played on some french tv commercials and actually had a hit on a record in France by the singer Valli which I co produced and played guitar on.
-I am still working at playing guitar and writing music."
-The album has since amassed a cult following.

 In the 1990s Hiett moved to New York City and did graphic design and typography.
 There he met Carla Sozzani, who invited him to return to Paris and work for Vogue Italia.
-He said "I then realised there was a whole new world of fashion magazines.
-And my career as a fashion photographer seemed to start all over again.
-My style has evolved with the new digital technology but I guess it still looks almost the same."
+Hiett photographed celebrities.
+He worked for the fashion magazines Marie Claire, Vogue Italia, The Face, Vogue France, Vogue China, Vogue Russia, Vogue Spain, Harper's Bazaar, Visionnaire, Hunger, Nova, Elle, Spoon Magazine and Glamour.
+He worked for the brands Roberto Cavalli, Guy Laroche, Oscar de la Renta, Big, and Piaget.

 In 2014 he led the judging of the photography category at the Hyeres Festival, during which a retrospective entitled Steve Hiett: The Song Remains the Same was held at Villa Noailles.